s3rius/bash-operator/README.md

 Actions can be either `Apply` or `Delete`.
 And in case if the object doesn't contain any finalizers, the watcher won't be able to determine if object is being deleted.
 So, if you want to track deletions, please use finalizers as shown in the example.

+If you want to update an object, just update it's manifest.
+It will be applied after the function is completed in case if there were any changes.